patrickbucher/factorizer/article/article.md

-Second, the work is distributed to the processes using round robin scheduling and the asynchronuous `factorize/2` function, and the PIDs are stored as the values in a map, indexed by the numbers they compute.
+Second, the work is distributed to the processes using round robin scheduling and the asynchronuous `factorize/2` function, and the PIDs are stored as the values in a map, indexed by the numbers they factorize.
 Again, the `FactorizerCallback` module is used, which hides the messaging details:

 ```elixir